ndunand/moodle-filter_moddata/README.md

 ```
 For each dataset, there should be `n` questions.
 Supposing there are `m` datasets, there would be `n * m` records in the CSV file.

 4. Create groups within the course for user-to-dataset mapping; these groups should be named `questiondata_datasetname`.
-Then add students to a group, which links them to a specific data set.
+Then add students to a group, thus linking them to a dataset.

 5. Create `n` quiz questions using the following syntax, which can be used in any HTML editor (e.g., question text, questions answers in a multiple choice questions, but _not_ in a short answer or calculated answer).
 `{{questiondata:questionname:database_field}}`